xavierchia/xavierchia.github.io/_posts/2020-08-01-bootstrap_mba.md

 - Software Development
 - Marketing

-Each of them is an essential skill I need to master to be able to bootstrap successfull businesses.
+Each of them is an essential skill I need to master to be able to bootstrap successful  businesses.

 - I need to understand, how I can come up with suitable business ideas and how I can evaluate their potential.
 - I need to learn how I can make my ideas a reality.
 Software development seems like an ideal choice for sustainable bootstrapping businesses.
 (Alternatives would be content product development and physical product development.)
 - The best idea executed flawlessly is useless if no one knows about.
-Getting the world out is one of the key challenges, especially for bootstraped founders without a large marketing budget.
+Getting the world out is one of the key challenges, especially for bootstrapped founders without a large marketing budget.

 (In addition to the three core topics listed above, I have much longer list of electives (buying businesses, community building, etc.)  that I would be interested in learning if I find the time.)